vambrosi/FractalStream/NOTES.md

 variables called `z` and `C`".
 The type parameters to `Value` are used to ensure that no expressions refer to undefined variables, and all subexpressions are well-typed.

+## The `Code` AST

+The AST representing the code / commands in a FractalStream script is the `Code` datatype, defined in the `Language.Code` module.
+Much like `Value`s, each `Code` has a type parameter that defines both the resulting `FSType` of the command, and the `Environment` that the command requires.
+For example, the command `set z to e^(pi i / 3)` could have the type `Code '( '[ '("z", 'ComplexT) ]) 'VoidT` since it makes use of a complex-valued variable `z`, and produces no result value.

+## Code effects

+In different situations, there may be different commands available to a FractalStream script.
+A tool may be allowed to issue drawing commands or change the values of parameters, but these kind of actions would not make sense for a dynamical plane viewer.
+We handle this by splitting different kinds of "extension commands" into `Effect`s, and script compilers can provide different effect handlers for different situations.

+The currently-used effects are:

+- `Language.Effect.Draw`: Commands for drawing on the window.
+For example, the trace tool uses this effect to draw a chain of line segments onto the window, following the dynamics.
+- `Language.Effect.Output`: Commands for producing additional values from a script.
+This is currently used by tools as a mechanism for altering configuration values.

+There are a number of experimental effects that are not fully implemented yet,
+including:

+- `Language.Effect.Provide`: An effect that provides a new value
+- `Language.Effect.List`: Commands for operating on lists of data
+- `Language.Effect.Render`: Commands for drawing into and using bitmaps
+- `Language.Effect.ThrowEvent`: Commands for generating new UI events

 ## User interface events